Today I’m excited to announce the first of a couple of new projects that I’m launching for 2018 – the travel reading list.

 - A book set in the future

-- A book set in your favorite country or region – and (Washington D.C. area)
+- A book set in your favorite country or region – Rooster Bar and The People vs. Alex Cross (Washington D.C. area)

 - A book by an author who is not of the same gender as you – Two Kinds of Truth